bdevwebsolutions/bunllm/README.md

 # BunLLM

+!!
+NOT TESTED WITH NODE ONLY BUNX !!

 A CLI tool that helps you add LLM documentation to your project based on your package.json dependencies.
 This tool makes it easy to provide AI tools (like Cursor) with relevant documentation about your project's dependencies.

 ## Purpose